Antimatter543/old-site/_posts/2021-08-18-reflecting-rays.md

 reviewed: 2021-06-10
 published: true
 tags: non-professional "rotation matrix" maths vectors light rays matrices "dot product" "implicit differentiation" perpendicular
 excerpt: A self-generated problem that came to me after a specialist exam.
 It's a pretty problem to think about!
 Testing Mathjax.
+Took disproportionately long to make this post relative to how long it takes to solve it...
+Mathjax and formatting is a pain, huh?
 comments: false
 mathjax: true
 ---